psalire/Poker-Hand-Auditor/README.md

 ## How it works

-This script parses hand history files for hole and board cards and counts every drawn card, and all 5-card hands and their ranks (e.g. pair, straight, etc.).
-Optionally, also counts the hole card distribution and/or the distribution of all hand combinations of hole and board cards.

-Final output is tables of the sample proportions compared to the expected with upper and lower confidence limits and chi-square goodness of fit test results.

 Proportion of poker hands:

 | Hand       | High Card | Pair  | Two Pair | Trips | Straight | Flush | Full House | Quads  | Straight Flush |